rmetzler/NoSQL-for-Dependable-Systems/README.md

 After that we checked how long it takes Bob to recognize that Alice had disappeared and Bob becomes Master on its own.

-Results: It took 1 second for Bob to become Master and thus allowing the client to read from Bob.
+Result: It took 1 second for Bob to become Master and thus allowing the client to read from Bob.

 We noticed that stopping the node and kill -9 worked great.
 But it did not notice